Shoegaze Bands: The Essential Guide to the Genre’s Greatest Acts

 The name mocks how musicians stared down at their rows of guitar effects pedals during live shows, appearing to gaze at their shoes instead of engaging the audience.

-Shoegaze has outlived every prediction of its demise.
-From My Bloody Valentine’s groundbreaking noise to a thriving 2026 revival driven by new bands and viral discovery, the genre keeps finding fresh ears.
-Start with the pioneers, then follow the thread into the modern acts keeping the wall of sound alive.
+Shoegaze keeps finding new ears despite predictions it had run its course.
+From My Bloody Valentine’s original wall of noise to a 2026 revival driven by new bands and viral discovery, the formula holds: blur the guitars, bury the vocals, let the wall of sound do the talking.
+Start with the pioneers, then follow the thread into the modern acts keeping it alive.
 To dig into the current scene, see our feature on the modern shoegaze artists driving the revival.

 How useful was this post?